bigshortbets/bigshortbets-mobile/README.md

 - ![image](https://user-images.githubusercontent.com/90868153/140610210-a2d422d0-a3b4-43aa-aba5-7eed8f06c66e.png)
 ### What it should look like:
 https://user-images.githubusercontent.com/90868153/154989507-49c6b6f7-2b2f-4ba0-8cf8-7a5194899886.mp4
-## MOST POPULAR PROBLEMS:
-1. Metamask does not start after clicking "Connect with Metamask"
-- Solution:
-1.

 ## IMPORTANT NOTICE: The app gathers information about the device and errors that occurred during using the application.
 This information is crucial for developers team.
 All of the information will be deleted after testing period is over.
 If you do not consent to the information gathering by the application, do not participate in testing.
 Simple as that.